aws-samples/aws-saas-factory-eks-reference-architecture/README.md

     ```bash
     chmod +x deploy.sh
-    ./deploy.sh <STACK_NAME> <DOMAIN_NAME> <HOSTED_ZONE_ID>
+    ./deploy.sh <ADMIN_EMAIL> <STACK_NAME> <DOMAIN_NAME> <HOSTED_ZONE_ID>
     ```

-    Where Stack Name is whatever name you want to give to the CloudFormation stack which gets deployed.
+    Where Admin Email is the email address of the SaaS Admin.
+Stack Name is whatever name you want to give to the CloudFormation stack which gets deployed.
 Domain Name is the actual domain that you're bringing to this scenario, e.g. my-eks-domain.com.
 Lastly Hosted Zone ID is the ID of the Route53 hosted zone for this domain (you created or recorded in step 1 of this guide)

+    Important: During the Stack provisioning a Nested Stack is created for provisioning a Certificate to be used by the application.
+Open ACM service and you will find the status of the certificate is in "Pending Validation".
+Expand the Certificate and look for the two domains that was created.
+Look for the button "Create record in Route 53" and click.
+This will update the DNS configuration by adding a new entry in Route 53.
+Within a few minutes, the certificate status will change to "Issued".
+At this point you will see the Cloudformation AppCert nested stack will continue with its provisioning.

     This [script](./deploy.sh) creates a unique S3 Bucket and uploads our CloudFormation artifacts to that bucket.
 It then kicks off a CloudFormation stack with all the supporting pieces for our EKS Reference Architecture, including our CloudFront distributions for both the administration and tenant websites, as well as a wildcard certificate to provision those sites and corresponding bucket policies.
 It also creates the DynamoDB Tables used by our shared microservices for Tenant and User management and registration.